 Resentment doesn’t let go of things like that.
 Resentment feeds on that sort of disrespect but instead of forcing you to talk about it, it makes you irrationally angry in moments that don’t require that level of emotion.

 And this works both ways.
 If you didn’t tell your partner that you had lunch with your ex, they may resent you for that behavior and then ignore your calls on a night out in order to get back at you without actually saying they are upset.
-[Read: How to stop feeling contempt in a relationship and overcome the anger]
+[Read: 15 signs of a lack of respect in a relationship you should never ignore]

-#7 You want to punish each other.
-A major sign of resentment in a relationship, especially resentment that has been building up for a long time, is punishment.
+A major sign of resentment in a relationship, especially a resentment that has been building up for a long time, is punishment.
 Resentment that has been building for years can get ugly.
 It leads to small acts like purposely leaving the gas tank on empty.
 It can also lead to major issues like infidelity.

-#9 There is unspoken tension.
 The final sign of resentment in a relationship is tension.
 It may not be something you can describe or quantify.
 If you feel uneasy when you are together rather than the loving comfort you used to feel, there may be resentment brewing.
-[Read: You should never tolerate these signs of a bad relationship]
+[Read: 21 secret signs of a bad relationship that signal a bad future together]

 Now that you know the signs of resentment in a relationship, you can pinpoint which are prominent in yours.
 If you noticed one or more of these signs between you and your partner, all hope is not lost.